So how is life in Australia different from elsewhere?

 But it's the environment and the feel that are different and give you the chance to create a better lifestyle for you and your family.

-If you're like me, and 80% of population of Australia who choose to live along the coast, then daily routines come with a holiday flavour.
+If you’re like me, and 80% of Australia’s population who choose to live along the coast then daily routines come with a holiday flavour.

-Even if you don't see the ocean from your bedroom window you can still hop in the car and get to the beach, usually, in less than an hour.
+Even if you don’t see the ocean from your bedroom window you can still hop in the car and get to the beach often in less than an hour.

 Surrounded by the bush and wilderness.
 Waking up to the chorus of laughing kookaburras.
 Or the rolling trills of a lorikeet.

-From time to time learn to live with that possum that has made a home in your roof and is eating your plants.
+From time to time learn to live with that possum that has made a nest in your roof and is eating your plants.

 See, life in Australia is nice and sometimes funny.

-And how about checking your emails on your deck or gazebo or relaxing by the pool or the fish pond?
-Would you like that?
+And check your emails on your deck or gazebo or relax by the pool or the fish pond.

-So you've decided to start a new life in Australia, done all your research about the good or not so good of relocating to this country and finally got your Australian visa.
+So you’ve decided to start from scratch, done all your research about the good and bad of moving to this country and finally got your Australian visa.
 Congratulations!

 What now?